wodowiesel/PiFunk/README.md

  `-mfloat-abi=hard` floating-point ABI to use, permissible values are: ‘soft’, ‘softfp’, ‘hard’

- `-mfpu=vfp` virtual floating point hardware module
+ `-mfpu=vfp` virtual floating point hardware module support, for pi2/3 use neon-vfpv4

  `-ffast-math` increase speed for float ops and outside the IEEE-standard and deactivates errno-functions